 Due to the changes in technology, most productions use a "Pyro Simulator" like the Geyser RGB system.
 This wonderful unit will create any color flash and/or flame effect you want - and it's completely safe!

-The Ultra Flash Portal or the Ultra Color Volcano can also be used in scenes that take place in the Wizard's throne room.
+The Ultra Flash Portal or the Ultra Color Volcano used to be used in scenes that take place in the Wizard's throne room.
 Using smokeless shotgun powder (Green Dot), a wall or column of fire can be created.
+These products have been discontinued and replaced by the Geyser (listed above) or Flame Projectors.
 Remember, whether you're using pyro or not, the key to the Wizard's room is big, exaggerated effects to show that the Wizard is trying his best to impress Dorothy and her friends.

 I wrote earlier that colored smoke powder is a poor choice for the appearances of the Wicked Witch.
 This is true, but there is one scene in the show in which colored smoke can be used quite effectively.
 Towards the end of Act 2, the witch corners Dorothy and her friends in the castle.
 In trying to protect Scarecrow from the Witch's fireball, Dorothy throws a bucket of water over the witch.
 It turns out that witches don't like water, because it causes her to melt into a puddle on the floor.
 This effect can be done in the same way as the appearances earlier in the show, or you can create your own disappearing trick.
 One method I've been told about sounds like it would work wonderfully.